 Writing as part of daily life

-House sitting in London the past few months has allowed me to visit more than a few phenomenal museums, such as the Charles Dickens Museum.
+House sitting in London (UK) has allowed me to visit more than a few phenomenal museums, such as the Charles Dickens Museum.
 On a tour of Dickens’ old house from the 1830’s I saw handwritten letters from his own quill hanging on the wall.
 The letters were there not just to show Dickens’ handwriting, but also to impart the fact that stationery and letter writing was an essential part of daily life.

 Established writing rules were as useful back in Dickens’ time as they are now.
 Lucky for us, rules today are not as stringent and you can decide how much you wish to adhere to old writing traditions.

 For example, if you want to adhere to traditional form, opt to write your thank you notes on formal white or ivory stationery.
 But who says you can’t choose a decorative floral or pattern thank you note?
 See how wedding thank you card etiquette can get confusing.